molinfo-vienna/CDPKit/README.md

 ### Installation

-To install CDPKit from source, please follow the steps below:
+For an installation of CDPKit from source please follow the steps below:

 1. **Build Requirements and Dependencies**
 - mandatory c++11 compliant compiler